Divine Child High School: Academics

-The school also offers an Instructional Support Program (ISP) that provides academic support to students with specific learning differences at tiered levels of intervention, which is unique among private schools.
+The school provides academic support to students with specific learning differences at tiered levels of intervention.

 Bands

 The school has four bands which are present: marching band, pep band, symphonic band, and jazz band.

 Athletics

 The Divine Child Falcons are members of the Catholic High School League, and has the largest athletic program in the league with over fifty teams.
 Divine Child is ranked among the top five percent of high schools in the United States for athletics.
 The school colors are red and grey.
 The following MHSAA sanctioned sports are offered: